Courses Winter into Spring 2024

 Just a word on pricing....

-Running training courses is quite administratively hard work at the best of times and even more so during the pandemic.
+Running training courses is administratively hard work.
 We know that for most training organisations if you cancel you simply lose your fee completely, and many also charge a fee for amending bookings.
 We take the view that our policy is the fairest way of doing things, and whilst we realise not everyone will agree with us we have to have a plan & policy in place, which we hope people will understand and accept.

 To book onto any of our courses please complete the online booking form on the bookings page.